 Earnings results are a big deal for any publicly-traded company.
 In the face of a less-than-stellar quarterly performance, a well-timed release can often play a huge role in minimizing the potential damage of a disappointing report.

 In a somewhat ironic twist, Twitter, a company whose mission is “to give everyone the power to create and share ideas and information instantly, without barriers,” became the victim of its own philosophy in action.
-According to Davey Alba, writing for buying viagra in canada online Wired Magazine, Twitter’s first quarter earnings report was leaked back in April, well in advance of the company’s planned release date — and as if to add insult to injury, the leak occurred on its own platform.
+According to Davey Alba, writing for Quetiapine no prescription overnight Wired Magazine, Twitter’s first quarter earnings report was leaked back in April, well in advance of the company’s planned release date — and as if to add insult to injury, the leak occurred on its own platform.

 The company’s investor relations are managed by a third party, which Twitter seems to think may be responsible for the botched release.
 The social media giant is still investigating the incident, but has indicated that it gave explicit instructions that the earnings report not be posted until after the market had closed.

 Despite generating $436 million in the first quarter, representing a 74% rise in revenue, this was below expected earnings of $456.5 million.
 Despite reporting a relatively robust result, Twitter’s stock price fell 18% by the end of the day.

 Takeover Rumors Trigger Trading Halt for Avon